 - W: Writing Volunteer: Can be accomplished at home rather than in the classroom.
 Read through student writing and provide feedback.

 - D: Donation Volunteer.
-Support classroom through donating needed supplies or wish list items.
+Support the classroom through donating needed supplies or wishlist items.

 - O: Other, Do you possess a knowledge, talent, profession, connection…etc pertaining to our curriculum.
 We would LOVE to learn from you!

-Also at this station I have my wishlist station set up with donation item “asks” they can take home with them and send back with their student. **If you have a need for your classroom, put it out there!
+Also at this station, I have my wishlist station set up with donation items “asks” they can take home with them and send back with their student. **If you have a need for your classroom, put it out there!
 You never know what you will get, and there is no harm in asking.
 Suggestions besides the typical school supplies: Rated G Movies, Maker Space Supplies, Art Set, Board Game, Fun toys or treats for motivators, Thank You Cards, Art Supplies, Gift Cards: Explain what they will be spent on, Favorite Picture Book, Favorite Poetry book, Favorite Graphic Novel…ETC!

 Station 7: Finish Line